 GUIDANCE FOR SCHOOL DISTRICTS

-This model amendment to the model agreement for transportation services is provided as a resource to address issues arising from the novel coronavirus with transportation services agreements for the 2019-2020 school year and as a convenience to school districts in accordance with Idaho Code section 33-1510.
+This model amendment to the model agreement for transportation services is provided as a resource to address issues arising from the novel coronavirus with existing transportation services agreements and as a convenience to school districts in accordance with Idaho Code section 33-1510.

 Use of this model amendment and the model agreement for transportation services is not a guarantee of reimbursement under Idaho Code section 33-1006 or any other state or federal funding program.
 Specifically, school districts should consider the impact of the alternative payment schedule on their costs in comparison to the statewide average reimbursable costs.